Analyze CPU usage without debugging in the Performance Profiler (C#, Visual Basic, C++, F#)

 After the app starts, the diagnostic session begins and displays CPU usage data.
 When you're finished collecting data, select Stop Collection.

 The CPU Usage tool analyzes the data and displays the report.
+If you have trouble collecting or displaying data, see Troubleshoot profiling errors and fix issues.

 CPU Usage data columns